diegommm/adaptivepool/README.md

 ## AdaptivePool

 The API is very similar to that of [sync.Pool], but it uses specific types instead of `any`.
-It uses a basic rolling statistics implementation to keep track of the number of items `Put` in the pool, the Mean, and Standard Deviation of their measured size.
+It keeps a basic set of online statistics about the cost of items `Put` in the pool.
 An additional parameter provided during creation, `maxN`, allows to increase the adaptability of the system to seasonal changes.

-The implementation decouples both type-specific operations as well as the decision on when an item is elligible for reuse with the `ItemProvider` and `Estimator` interfaces.
+The implementation delegates type-specific operations like measuring the cost of an item or creating an item with a specific cost to the `ItemProvider` interface; and the reuse policy and estimation of the cost of new items to the `Estimator` interface.
 Two implementations for `ItemProvider` are given: a generic one for slices and one for `*bytes.Buffer`.
 Both have a similar treatment of the items, clearing all bytes before putting them back into the pool.
-This is to prevent accidentally leaking confidential data into other uses.
-The `NormalEstimator` implementation of `Estimator` will discard items with a size outside of the inclusive range `Mean ± Threshold * StdDev`, and newly created items will have a preallocated size of `Mean + Threshold * StdDev`, and with a minimum size of `MinCap`.
+This is to prevent accidentally leaking confidential data into other uses, but can be disabled by making a new implementation, which should be trivial.
+The `NormalEstimator` implementation of `Estimator` will discard items with a cost outside of the inclusive range `Mean ± Threshold * StdDev`, and newly created items will have a preallocated cost of `Mean + Threshold * StdDev`, and with a minimum cost of `MinCap`.

 ## Running tests and benchmarks